StudioEtrange/es-manage/README.md

 ./do.sh -h
 ```

-NOTE : at first use, a shell tool `stella` will be downloaded.
+NOTE : at first use, `stella` shell framework will be downloaded.

 ## Credits